SysKitTeam/docs-securitymanager/product-updates/security-manager-3-release-note.md

 ## Features
 * Tool has gone through some changes since the last version.
 One of those changes is that entering password for SharePoint Online directly into SysKit Security Manager is no longer required.
-From now on, we are using the default sign in experience.
+From now on, we are using the default sign-in experience.
 This also means that __SysKit Security Manager now has support for Multi-Factor Authentication__ (MFA).
 SysKit Security Manager requires [consent from a global administrator](internal/requirements/global-admin-consent).
 If you are an existing user you will be prompted to sign in and give global admin consent for __additional permissions__ for your existing connections.